MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-sign-in-bad-gateway-timeout-error.md

 - **Gateway Timeout**: The application proxy service is unable to reach the connector.
 The error typically indicates a problem with the connector assignment, connector itself, or the networking rules around the connector.
 - **Bad Gateway**: The connector is unable to reach the backend application.
 The error could indicate a misconfiguration of the application.
 - **Forbidden**: The user is not authorized to access the application.
-The error can happen either when the user is not assigned to the application in Microsoft Entra ID, or if on the backend the user does not have permission to access the application.
+The error can happen when the user is not assigned to the application in Microsoft Entra ID.
+The error can also happen if the user does not have permission to access the application on the backend.

 To find the code, look at the text at the bottom left of the error message for the `Status Code` field.
-Look for any additional tips at the bottom of the page.

 ![Example: Gateway timeout error](./media/application-proxy-sign-in-bad-gateway-timeout-error/connection-problem.png)

 ## Gateway Timeout errors

 A gateway timeout occurs when the service tries to reach the connector and fails within the timeout window.
-The error is typically caused by an application assigned to a connector group with no working connectors, or some ports required by the connector are not open.
+The error is seen when an application is assigned to a connector group with no working connectors.
+The error is also seen when the required ports are not open.

 ## Bad Gateway errors